JudeCollins/Jude-Collins-Portfolio/README.md

 # Jude-Collins-Portfolio
 Homework for week 2 GT bootcamp.
  Mainly use of html and css to create an average portfolio page.
-With practice this portfolio will be uopdated!
+With practice this portfolio will be updated!
 Title- Jude Collins full stack developer.
 This will be my portfolio for interviews in the future.
 This webpage displays the skills I have gained while in this course as well as my own personal research.